 In finding an implied contract, the court focused on the employer’s invitation to report “Improper Activities” internally and on the language of the anti-retaliation policy.
 Id.
 The court also concluded that the employer’s disclaimer, which was found in a different document, was rationally at odds with the anti-retaliation policy.
 Id.
 The reasoning in Leyden may be persuasive in other jurisdictions and provide an important remedy to whistleblowers that are not covered under federal or state whistleblower protection statutes.

-However, this year another federal district court rejected Leyden’s reasoning.
+However, at least one district court rejected Leyden’s reasoning.
 On June 22, 2016, the U.S. District Court for the Southern District of New York held that an employer’s code of conduct was not a contract because it “states that it is ‘not a contract of employment’ and that nothing in the company’s policies ‘should be construed as a promise of any kind, or creating a contract regarding wages or other working conditions.’”
 Diaz v.
 Transatlantic Reinsurance Co., No. 1:16-cv-01355, slip op. at 12–13.
 The court held that the employer’s senior officer code of conduct, by extension, was not a contract because the code of conduct, which included an adequate disclaimer, applied to the entire “Corporation and its subsidiaries worldwide.”
 Id.